 Pro Tips for this Recipe

 Oven temperature plays a crucial role in determining how fast a cake will rise in the pan.
-When the temperature is too hot, the cake will dome in the centre.
-This happens because the edges of the cake bake faster than the centre, which gives the raising agents more time to have an effect in the middle of the cake.
+When the temperature is too hot, the cake will dome in the center.
+This happens because the edges of the cake bake faster than the center, which gives the raising agents more time to have an effect in the middle of the cake.

-This is not a bad thing, some single layer cakes look really cute with a slightly domed centre.
+This is not a bad thing, some single-layer cakes look really cute with a slightly domed center.
 But flatter layers are better when it comes to layer cakes.
 It simply reduces the amount of trimming (if any) when it comes to putting the cakes together.

 Baking Flat Cake Layers